How Much Each Bafana Bafana Star Could Earn in World Cup Bonuses

 Every member of Bafana Bafana’s 26-man FIFA World Cup squad is set to receive a lucrative reward simply for featuring in the group-stage matches of the tournament.

-According to a source close to the negotiations, the South African Football Association (SAFA) and the players have finalized a bonus agreement that guarantees each squad member R2 million for participating in the team's first three World Cup fixtures.
+According to a source close to the negotiations, the South African Football Association (SAFA) and the players have finalised a bonus agreement that guarantees each squad member R2 million for participating in the team's first three World Cup fixtures.

 The payment package is made possible through FIFA's financial rewards structure.
 SAFA is expected to earn at least $9 million (about R150 million) for qualifying and competing in the group stage, while an additional $1.5 million (approximately R25 million) will be allocated for tournament preparations.
 These funds comfortably cover the agreed player bonuses.